 Rail Operator means an entity that provides above rail services to an Access Holder for the purpose of transporting coal to the Terminal.

-Reference Tariff means:

-in respect of an Expansion Component, the reference tariff determined in accordance with Section 11.3(a) and approved by the QCA for that Expansion Component for the purposes of this Undertaking, as amended from time to time in accordance with Section 11.3(d); and

-in respect of the Base Terminal, the reference tariff determined in accordance with Section 11.3(a) and approved by the QCA for the Base Terminal for the purposes of this Undertaking, as amended from time to time in accordance with Section 11.3(d).
+Reference Tariff means each reference tariff approved by the QCA for the purposes of this Undertaking, as amended from time to time in accordance with Section 11.4(d).

 Reference Terms means terms and conditions which are in all material respects the same as the terms and conditions in the Standard Access Agreement relating to the calculation of charges.
 (For clarification, it is expected that Reference Terms will usually only apply under an Access Agreement where the terms of that Access Agreement are, in respect of the risk profile and costs (direct and indirect) to DBCT Management, the same as the terms of the Standard Access Agreement).